 • hypersensitivity to ciprofloxacin.

-Medicine not prescribed to women during pregnancy and lactation, as well as children up to 15 years...
-Antibiotic should be used with caution when renal failure.
+Medicine not prescribed to women during pregnancy and lactation, as well as children up to 15 years.
+Antibiotics should be used with caution kidney failure.

 Levofloxacin

-Levofloxacin - fluoroquinolone third generation...
-The drug shows high efficiency in relation to pneumococcal, atypical respiratory and gram-negative bacterial infections...
-Even those pathogens that are fairly resistant to second-generation antibacterial fluoroquinolones are sensitive to Levofloxacin.
+Levofloxacin - fluoroquinolone third generation.
+The drug shows high efficiency in relation to pneumococcal, atypical respiratory and gram-negative bacterial infection.
+Even those pathogens that are fairly resistant to second-generation antibacterial fluoroquinolones are susceptible to Levofloxacin.

 Photo 2.
-Packaging of Levofloxacin in the form of tablets with a dosage of 500 mg.
-Manufacturer "Teva".
+Packing of Levofloxacin in the form of tablets with a dosage of 500 mg.
+Producer "Teva".

-The drug is used for pulmonary tuberculosis...
-The spectrum of its action in this respect is completely identical to Ciprofloxacin.
-When conducting monotherapy, clinical improvement in patients is observed in about a month.
+The drug is used for pulmonary tuberculosis.
+The spectrum of its action in this regard is completely identical to Ciprofloxacin.
+During monotherapy, clinical improvement in patients is observed in about a month.

 You will also be interested in: